opral/monorepo/rfcs/001-core-architecture.md

 ### Conclusion

 The common denominator across all proposed components is a JavaScript [instead of JSON/YAML/TOML] config and an AST.
-Hence, the foundational architecture is a config and AST package that is consumed by every other component of inlang.
+Hence, the core architecture is a config and AST package that is consumed by every other component of inlang.

 The JS config solves the storage [of resources] and different syntaxes [to express human languages] problems.
 Developers can define how resources are read, parsed, serialized, and written to the filesystem.
 Furthermore, developers are empowered to adjust the business logic of inlang components to the needs of the project.
 Due to the complexity of sandboxing JS, the detailed design of the config will follow in RFC-003.

 The config itself requires an AST specification for developers to parse resources to and serialize from which is further consumed by all inlang components.
 TODO: THE CHOICE HAS NOT BEEN MADE YET.

 ### Dependency graph

+The `ast` and `config` packages are the core components that power inlang.
+The `ast` is used to act on resources whether it be CRUD operations or validation.
+The `config` package defines a schema (functions) that the `inlang.config.js` file implements.
+Among those functions is defined how resources are read, parsed to an AST, serialized from an AST, and written to the file system.
+Hence the dependency of `config` to `ast`.
+Furthermore, `config` provides sandboxing to import and securely execute the implemented code.

 ```mermaid
 flowchart LR